Effects of monitoring on entanglement dynamics for $1+1$D $\mathbb Z_2$ lattice gauge theory: Dependence on initial state

 \section{Dependence on initial state}

 In the main text, we have presented results for a strongly coupled vacuum state.
-In this appendix, we take the initial state to be the ground state of (\ref{H2}) and show that the dynamical behaviour of the entanglement entropy when the electric field operator is measured does not depend on the choice of the initial state.
+In this appendix, we take the initial state to be the ground state of (\ref{H2}) and show that the non-hermitian filtering dynamics of entanglement entropy does not depend on the choice of the initial state.

-Fig.~(\ref{fig:placeholder}) shows that with the increasing measurement rate $\gamma,$ the late-time saturation value of EE decreases.
-Also, we have checked the absence of MIPT.
+Fig.~(\ref{fig:placeholder}) shows that with the increasing filtering rate $\gamma,$ the late-time saturation value of EE decreases.
+Also, we have checked the absence of MIPT-like transition.